A link to reset your password has been sent to your email

 Saddled up and ready to ride, you’ll hit the trail for the ten-mile journey to Sundance Lodge.
 On this backcountry adventure, Banff Trail Riders will take you along a route that the early explorers of the Canadian Rockies blazed nearly a century ago.
 You will follow the trail alongside the rushing glacier-fed waters of the Bow River, Healy Creek, and Brewster Creek.
 Along the way, you’ll stop for a simple, hearty cowboy-style hot lunch on the banks of the river.

 You’ll arrive at Sundance Lodge in the late afternoon, where your lodge host will greet you.
 Sundance is the ideal place for those who want to marvel at the beauty of the Banff Backcountry while still being swaddled in comfort.
-There are no sleeping bags or camp stoves here; you will be sipping from wine glasses, dining on food prepared by a skilled chef in a professional kitchen, and sleeping in a comfortable bed.
+There are no sleeping bags or camp stoves here; you will be sipping from wine glasses, dining on food prepared by a skilled cook in a professional kitchen, and sleeping in a comfortable bed.

 Your lodge host will cater to your every need and make you feel welcome like you are a guest in their home.
 Afterward, you can settle into your room and freshen up from your day on the trail, then gather around the table for a gourmet meal prepared by your talented host.
 By the end of this trip, you’ll have plenty of new friends from around the world.